takaaki7/tracker-android-sample/README.md

 ```

 ### 3. Add to event tracking code
-## view event to track opening a view
+## View event to track opening a view
 ```java
 Tracker tracker = Tracker.getInstance(this, "YOUR_APP_KEY");
 try {